 For those who prefer to Open Task Manager in Remote Desktop with a mouse, here are some options.

-Or to Start Task Manager from a Windows 7, 8 Remote Desktop;
+To Start Task Manager Remotely from Windows 7, 8

-To Start Task Manager from a Windows 11, 10, Remote Desktop;
+To Remotely Open Task Manager from Windows 11, 10

 Why Access the Task Manager on a Remote System?